The First Descendant best character tier list

 Cons

-• Can be hard to properly plan turret placment.
+• Can be hard to properly plan turret placement.

-• Coordination reliant getting the most from the turrets.
+• Coordination is necessary to get the most from the turrets.

-Jayber is a support DPS type Descendant.
-This makes him rather interesting to rank on the First Descendant character tier list, because he has some decent damage, and decent support.
+Jayber is a support character with decent DPS options.
 Yet, he is not a master of either.
-You can place turrets, offer tactical advantages with placements or your turrets to enemies, and your allies via your medical turret.
-If you can play well, then you can get more turrets, enhance them with your ultimate for key moments, and generally be valuable to the team.
+You can place turrets, offer tactical advantages with placements or your Assault turrets to enemies, and your allies via your Medical turret.
+If you can play well, you can get more turrets and enhance them with your ultimate.

-But, turret placement and ally coordination are very important to use properly.
-So, be careful with Jayber and plan ahead to get the most support DPS mixture in harder content.
-If you’re looking for a solo character, Jayber is quite neat for many reasons.
+But turret placement and ally coordination are important as Jayber.
+So be careful and plan ahead to get a better support-DPS mix in harder content.
+If you’re looking for a solo character, Jayber is a decent pick but you’re better off with more DPS-focused characters like Gley.

-Sharen is a very fun and unique close range Descendant specialising in stealth kills.
-Image via Nexon.
+Sharen is a very fun and unique close-range character specialising in stealth kills.
+Captured by VideoGamer

 Sharen